Coming in hot with another great Product Review! Boss lady, Linda Wehrli chose her favorite medium, water-soluble oils for today’s topic.

 • Water soluble oils cannot be reactivated with water once dry (just like regular oils).

 • They clean up way easier than regular paints (yay!)
 All you need is soap and water to clean brushes.
 We recommend Mona Lisa® Pink Brush Soap to our students.
+Scroll to the bottom of the blog for safe paint disposal best practices.

 • Depending on how thick you paint, the water-mixable oils retain their elasticity and workability for up to 48 hours.